 In a performance review, career development should be discussed.
 Development is really important in terms of employee engagement.
-A focus on training and development has been known to boost employee morale and productivity while decreasing staff turnover.
+A focus on training and having career development strategies in place has been known to boost employee morale and productivity while decreasing staff turnover.
 Organizations ignore personal development at their own cost, as 40% of employees who receive poor training will leave their company within the first year.
 They should also actively involve employees in the discussion, and understand their short-term and long-term professional and personal goals.

 5) Past feedback conversations

 It is important to review previous feedback conversations and have a summary during the annual reviews.
 If an employee was working on honing a particular skill, managers should address their progress.
 Managers should also ensure to ask open-ended questions during the review.
 Two-sided conversations are key to build trust, but also a productive way to see how managers can better help their direct reports.
 Some performance review questions include:

 - What enabled you to achieve your goals?
 Or what stopped you from achieving their goals?

 - What are your biggest strengths?
 How can we leverage your strengths to the fullest?